jublo/codebird-js/README.md

 Usage examples
 --------------

-### Heads up

-*Because the Consumer Key and Token Secret are available in the code it is important that you configure your app as read-only at Twitter, unless you are sure to know what you are doing.*
+:warning: *Because the Consumer Key and Token Secret are available in the code, it is important that you configure your app as read-only at Twitter, unless you are sure to know what you are doing.*